cesarverapy/socket-chat/README.md

 # Socket-Chat Application

-A minimalistic chat application built in Python that allows multiple clients to communicate via a centralized server.
+A minimalistic cli chat built in Python that allows multiple clients to communicate via a centralized server.
 The project demonstrates socket programming and multithreading with simplicity in mind.

 ---